 Seeing your clubs coming around the carousel at the airport

-You’re on holiday, you’re clearly going to play golf and your clubs are there.
+You’re on holiday, you’re going to play golf and your clubs are there.
 Good on all fronts.

 Emptying the rubbish from your golf bag

-An important cathartic process to remove all reminders of previous golfing disasters.
+This is an important cathartic process to remove all reminders of previous golfing disasters.

 Odd golf drinks